ashleymichaelwilliams/Terraform-GKE-sample/README.md

 # Terraform-GKE-sample

 #### This Terraform automation builds out a highly available managed Kubernetes cluster running on Google's GKE service. <br>
-The cluster's node-pool is spread across 3x availability zones with *n1-standard-2* instance type preemptible nodes. <br>
+The cluster's node-pool is spread across 3x availability zones with *n1-standard-2* instance type pre-emptible nodes. <br>

 > n1-standard-2 Spec: 2x CPUs and 7.5GB Memory <br>
-Note: Approximate cost per preemptible instance is **$.02/hr** at the time of writing
+Note: Approximate cost per pre-emptible instance is **$.02/hr** at the time of writing

 #### Each availability zone will initially only have one instance each, which will auto-scale depending on your scheduled workload needs.